Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Results

-To account for instances in the test data that do not closely resemble any of the trained classes, we introduced a fifth class, labelled “UNCERTAIN” shortened to "UNCERT".
+To account for instances in the test data that do not closely resemble any of the trained classes, we introduced a fifth class, labelled “UNCERTAIN”.
 This allows the model to flag events that differ significantly from the known classes, based on their classification confidence.
 Specifically, if the softmax confidence for all classes falls below $60\%$ (refer Appendix \ref{appendix:threshold} for more details), we categorise that instance under the UNCERTAIN class, effectively treating it as dissimilar to any of the trained categories.
 This strategy enables the model to handle out-of- distribution or ambiguous events, providing a practical mechanism for identifying potentially novel or misclassified transients.
 To illustrate the impact of this approach, we present two sets of confusion matrices: the standard four-class classification without the uncertainty filter, and the expanded five-class classification after applying the confidence threshold (Figure \ref{fig:conf_mat}).
 This comparison highlights how the model performs both with and without the incorporation of the uncertainty criterion.
-Both our models classified around 1.4$\%$(MI-DCL) and 2.00$\%$(R-ConvNet) of the test data into the uncertain class.
+Both our models classified around 2.56$\%$(MI-DCL) and 1.96$\%$(R-ConvNet) of the test data into the uncertain class.

 Continuing from the above results, we further examined the classification performance by visualising the learned feature representations using two-dimensional UMAP (Uniform Manifold Approximation and Projection; \citealt{McInnes2018}) projections for both models.
 Figure \ref{fig:umap} shows the UMAP plots for the MI-DCL model (panel a) and the R-ConvNet model (panel b).
 These visualisations provide an intuitive understanding of how well the models are able to distinguish between different transient classes in the high-dimensional feature space.
-Events correctly classified by the models are represented by distinct colours corresponding to their true class labels (GRB, TGF, SGR, and SFLARE), while misclassified events are marked in purple, and events classified as UNCERTAIN are shown in brown.
-The clustering observed in the UMAP plots indicates that both models effectively capture the distinguishing features of each transient class.
-Notably, the UNCERTAIN events predominantly appear near the boundaries of these clusters, reflecting regions where the model finds it challenging to make confident predictions.
-This further validates the utility of the uncertainty class in identifying ambiguous or out-of-distribution samples.
+Events correctly classified by the models are represented by distinct colours corresponding to their true class labels (GRB, TGF, SGR, and SFLARE), while events classified as 'UNCERTAIN' are shown in brown triangles.